-The predictability of network traffic is of significant interest in many domains, including adaptive applications [6], [33], congestion control [22], [8], admission control [23], [11], [10], wireless [24], and network management [9].
-Our own focus is on providing applicationlevel performance queries to adaptive applications.
+The predictability of network traffic is of significant interest in many domains, including adaptive applications [6], [37], congestion control [23], [8], admission control [24], [11], [10], wireless [25], and network management [9].
+Our own focus is on providing applicationlevel performance queries to adaptive applications, ranging from fine-grain interactive applications such as immer-

+Effort sponsored by the National Science Foundation under Grants ANI-0093221, ACI-0112891, ANI-0301108, EIA-0130869, and EIA-0224449.
+The NLANR PMA traces are provided to the community by the National Laboratory for Applied Network Research under NSF Co-operative Agreement ANI-9807479.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation (NSF).

+sive audio [27] in local environments to coarse-grain scientific applications on computational grids [18].
 For example, an application can ask the Running Time Advisor (RTA) system to predict, as a confidence interval, the running time of a given size task on a particular host [14].
-We are trying to develop an analogous Message Transfer Time Advisor (MTTA) that, given two endpoints on an IP network, a message size, and a transport protocol, will re-
+We are trying to develop an analogous Message Transfer Time Advisor (MTTA) that, given two endpoints on an IP network, a message size, and a transport protocol, will return a confidence interval for the transfer time of the message.

-Effort sponsored by the National Science Foundation under Grants ANI-0093221, ACI-0112891, and EIA-0130869.
-The NLANR PMA traces are provided to the community by the National Laboratory for Applied Network Research under NSF Cooperative Agreement ANI-9807479.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation (NSF). turn a confidence interval for the transfer time of the message.
 A key component of such a system is predicting the aggregate background traffic with which the message will have to compete.
 We model this traffic as a discrete-time resource signal representing bandwidth utilization.
 For example, a router might periodically announce the bandwidth utilization on a link.

 The timescale for prediction that a tool like the MTTA is interested in depends on the query posed to it.
-If the application wants to send a small message, the MTTA requires a short-range prediction of the signal, while for a large message the prediction must be long-range.
+If the application wants to send a small message, the MTTA requires a short-range prediction of the signal, while for a large message the prediction must be long-range (as is often the case with wide area data transfers [39], [29]).
 However, the appropriate resolution of the signal varies with the query.
-A short-range query demands high resolution while a longrange query can make due with low resolution.
-Note that a one-step-ahead prediction of a low resolution signal corresponds to a long-range prediction in time.
+A short-range query demands a fine grain resolution while a long-range query can make do with a coarse resolution.
+Note that a one-step-ahead prediction of a coarse grain resolution signal corresponds to a long-range prediction in time.

-To easily support this need for multi-resolution views of resource signals, we have proposed disseminating them using a wavelet domain representation [32].
+To easily support this need for multi-resolution views of resource signals, we have proposed disseminating them using a wavelet domain representation [36].
 A sensor would capture a one-dimensional signal at high resolution and apply an N-level streaming wavelet transform to it, generating N signals with exponentially decreasing resolutions and sample rates.
 Tools like the MTTA would then reconstruct the signal at the resolution they require by using a subset of the signals, consuming a minimal amount of network bandwidth to get an appropriate resolution view of the resource signal.
 We call this view a wavelet approximation signal.